dart-lang/site-www/src/tools/dartpad/dartpad-best-practices.md

 In the Futures codelab,
 all code examples and exercises are put on the same page.
 One of our study participants said,
-“I liked how I could be typing here but then also refer back to the examples to see where I should put stuff.”
+"I liked how I could be typing here but then also refer back to the examples to see where I should put stuff."

-Last, demos and exercises (or quizzes) shouldn’t be too similar, to avoid feeling redundant.
+Last, demos and exercises (or quizzes) shouldn't be too similar, to avoid feeling redundant.
 Providing almost identical examples and exercises may confuse learners.
 Ultimately, they just copy and paste the code